 Why do I feel lazy, and what is making me feel this way?
 When we take a closer look, there are often so many different answers, and one of them might be depression.

-Depression is a common mood disorder which seriously affects our day to day lives.
+Depression is a common mood disorder that seriously affects our day to day lives.
 The National Institute of Mental Health reports that in 2020 an estimated 21 million adults in the United States experienced a major depressive episode.
 Let’s normalize talking about this!

 Some common symptoms of depression sound an awful lot like how we describe laziness: